 - New York Public Library Digital Gallery

-- Nineteenth Century Documents Project -this collection includes accurate transcriptions of many important and representative primary texts from nineteenth century American history, with special emphasis on those sources that shed light on sectional conflict and transformations in regional identity.
+- Nineteenth Century Documents Project - transcriptions of primary texts with emphasis on transformation in regional identity

 - Official Documents of the United Nations